dport96/ITM352/morea/100.Objects-Arrays-I/experience-arrays.md

 #### Exercise 4.
 Using DOM objects dynamically
 Sometime you will need to create and add DOM objects after the page is loaded.
 When you create a DOM object it will need to be added to the document `node` by inserting or appending (which is the same as adding it to the HTML hierarchy)

 a.
 Modify your problem in Exercise 3 to append a new row to the table when the table is clicked on.
-Start by getting the `<tbody>` object of the table.
-Then use `document.createElement('tr')` to create a new table row object which you will use the `appendChild()` method of the `<tbody>` object to add to the table.
-After this, use a loop to add the same number of`<td>` objects to the new row object as the first row in the table (use can get this number from the table object  using `.rows[0].cells.length`).
+Start by putting `onclick="new_row = this.appendChild(document.createElement('tr'));` in the `<tbody>` element of the table to create and add a new row element to the table.
+After this, add `new_cell = this.appendChild(document.createElement('trd'));`  to add a cell element to the new row.
+Use the `new_cell` reference to set the `innerHTML` of the cell to `xxx`.
+Check that this works by clicking the table a few times.
+Now use a loop to add the same number of`<td>` objects to the new row object as the first row in the table (you can get this number from the tbody object using `.rows[0].cells.length`).

 Put your code or a link to the code in your repo here:
 ```